Santosh-Gupta/Research2Vec/README.md

 ## How helpful are research paper reccomenders?

-When I was in R&D, we spent a lot of time reinventing the wheel; a lot of techniques, methods, and processes that we developed we already pioneered or likely pioneers because, it's just that we weren't able to look for them, mainly due to not hitting the right keyword/phrasing in our queries.
+When I was in R&D, we spent a lot of time reinventing the wheel; a lot of techniques, methods, and processes that we developed we already pioneered or likely pioneered.
+The issue was that we weren't able to look for them, mainly due to not hitting the right keyword/phrasing in our queries.

 There's a lot of variation in terms which can make finding papers for a particular concept very tricky at times.